Australian Prime Minister Morrison defends bushfire crisis response

 Climate activists, meanwhile, have zeroed in on Morrison’s continued support for the coal industry and apparent attempts to play down the role of climate change in the current crisis.
 Most experts say the fires have been exacerbated by a three-year drought across the country that they have linked to climate change.

-Asked if people could have faith in his leadership, Morrison, who has cancelled a planned trip to India next week, said on Sunday he was focussed on dealing the crisis.
+Asked if people could have faith in his leadership, Morrison, who has canceled a planned trip to India next week, said on Sunday he was focused on dealing the crisis.

 “There has been a lot of commentary, there has been plenty of criticism,” he told reporters in Canberra.
 “I’ve had the benefit of a lot of analysis on a lot of issues, but I can’t be distracted by that.”